isaacbuckman/StudyHall/README.md

 # StudyHall

-In schools around the world, students learn the same material but rarely interact with one another.
+In schools around the nation, students learn the same material but rarely interact with one another.
 StudyHall seeks to connect these students in an environment where they can study together.
 [StudyHall.online](https://studyhall.online)

 ## Getting Started